BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       (*destination message field*)      Build cross-reaction terms between current stoich and argument.
 This function scans the voxels at which there are junctions between different compartments, and orchestrates set up of interfaces between the Ksolves that implement the X reacs at those junctions.

+   .. py:method:: filterXreacs

+      (*destination message field*)      Filter cross-reaction terms on current stoichThis function clears out absent rate terms that would otherwise try to compute cross reactions where the junctions are not present.

    .. py:attribute:: path

       string (*value field*)      Wildcard path for reaction system handled by Stoich